Fooftilly/Fooftilly.github.io/content/guide/rss.md

 I appreciate the fact that YouTube incorporates RSS, even though it is not advertised and accessing it requires a few extra steps to export subscriptions to the RSS suitable format.

-This setup is targeted for Linux users, but you could probably incorporate it on Windows with some tweaking.
+Although this setup is designed for Linux users, it's possible to adapt it for Windows with some tweaking at your end.
+If you had experience with RSS and Linux over the last few years, you've likely heard that Newsboat is the go-to lightweight RSS reader.
+While Newsboat is a reliable choice,
+I personally believe that Sfeed is more versatile and superior.

 Instruction on how to download Sfeed are available [here](https://codemadness.org/sfeed-simple-feed-parser.html).
 If you just want to clone it you can use